 The library is accepting donations from the public and has already started accumulating a variety of items.
 They are accepting any type of craft supplies but they are asking only for items in excellent condition.

 "We don't want people to give us stuff that they should probably throw away themselves," said Schuttler.

 The funds raised during the craft sale will be going towards the cost of museum passes.
 The library offers passes to more than a dozen locations, including the Butterfly Place, Davis Farmland, the Museum of Science in Boston and the Isabella Stewart Gardner Museum.
-A complete list is available on the library's website,

 The Friends of the Library in conjunction with the endowment have started the process of taking over supporting the cost of the passes.